secwexen/aapp-mart/docs/executive/vision.md

 ## Call to Action

-We invite security researchers, cybersecuritys, developers, enterprises, and academia to contribute, collaborate, and innovate.
+We invite security researchers, cybersecurity professionals, developers, enterprises, and academia to contribute, collaborate, and innovate.

 By joining the AAPP-MART ecosystem, you become part of the movement to predict, simulate, and secure the digital world.